SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-27-weekend-editrix-shot-sixth-time.md

 so, and are thereby both prolonging the pandemic and breeding new variants.

-After that, we adjourned to her favorite restaurant for dinner and then boarded the Weekend Zeppelin for the short sail homeward.
+After that, we adjourned to her favorite restaurant for dinner and then boarded the Weekend Zeppelin for the short sail homeward to Ch&acirc;teau Weekend.

 Look: it's easy to get vaccinated, so easy that even a couple of weird folks like us can do it.
 You can do it too.